Updated on 11/04/22 by Jess_OVO

-Switching suppliers can seem complicated - not to worry we’ve explained the full switching process on this great guide.
+Switching suppliers can seem complicated so we’ve explained the full switching process on this great guide.

-But you may be wondering - What happens if you forget to submit the meter readings in time?
+You may be wondering, what happens if you forget to submit the meter readings in time?

 As with your monthly summary, if we haven’t received an opening meter reading (either submitted manually or sent automatically by your smart meter) we’ll use an estimated reading.
 This estimated reading will be based on the history of your meter readings held by the energy industry and will be agreed with your previous supplier to use on your final statement with them.